Eva Adams

-Eva Adams (September 10, 1908 – August 23, 1991) was the Director of the United States Mint from 1961 to 1969.
+Eva Adams (September 10, 1908 – August 23, 1991) was an American government official who was the Director of the United States Mint from 1961 to 1969.

 Biography

 Eva Bertrand Adams was born in Wonder, Nevada on September 10, 1908, the daughter of Verner Laur Adams and his wife Cora (Varble) Adams.
 During Eva's childhood, the Adams family moved around the state often as her father was called out to work to set up numerous facilities in mining camps for Wingfield.
 These facilities included hotels, commissaries, and bars.
 Due to the frequent re-locating in her early years she learned independence and how to make friends easily, and adapted to be happy wherever she was.
 Eventually Adams' mother insisted the family settle down in Reno, Nevada.
 Adams graduated from Reno High School at age 14.
 She then attended the University of Nevada, Reno, where she was a member of Kappa Alpha Theta, graduating in 1928, at age 19.

 After graduating from college, Adams moved to Las Vegas, Nevada to become an English teacher at Las Vegas High School.
 During this time, she became involved with the Clark County Democratic Party and was introduced to Pat McCarran.

 She returned to Nevada in 1940 to briefly join the English department of the University of Nevada.
 Adams also served as Assistant Dean of Women at the university.
 Reno; shortly thereafter, McCarran, by now United States Senator for Nevada, invited her to move to Washington, D.C. to become his Administrative Assistant.
 Eva Adams also attended law school in Washington D.C. while working for Senator McCarran at the time.
 She graduated from the Washington College of Law and George Washington University, receiving an LL.B and Master's in Law from each institution respectively.
 She became a member of the Nevada and District of Columbia Bars, and for her efforts, she was admitted to practice before the Supreme Court in 1954.
 She worked for Senator McCarran until his death in 1954.
 She then worked for McCarran's successor, Ernest S. Brown, in 1954, and Alan Bible from 1954 to 1960.

 In 1961, President of the United States John F. Kennedy named Adams Director of the United States Mint, and Adams subsequently held that office from October 1961 until August 1969.
 For her grandeurs efforts and achievements at the Mint, Adams was reappointed as director by president Lyndon B. Johnson in 1966.
 In 1983, she was quoted at a reception to honour the publishing of her oral history, “you know, in my day in Washington, a woman administrative assistant was expected to: Dress like a queen, act like a lady, think like a man, work like a dog.”
 During Ms. Adams' service as a female secretary, society kept women to such gender stereotypes.
 They were supposed to have a lady's mannerisms but a man's work ethic.